avvocado/Lister/README.md

   - moved files into "resources" and "src folder"
   - changed ipcRenderer system to reduce parameters
   - clicking enter inside of item title, sublist title, and list title will trigger blur
-  - settings is in two columns instead of rows
   - changed green palette
   - changed gray palette
   - new item at bottom button is smaller and circular